tmarois/laravel-ads-sdk/README.md

 This is a wrapper for connecting each ad source into your Laravel application.
 This SDK provides simpler and consistent methods across many ad source integrations than the traditional SDKs; ultimately making it a lot easier to implement in your projects.
 You shouldn't have to learn how to communicate and understand the responses to every API.

-**The goal of this package is to provide you with one SDK to manage them all.**
+**The goal of this package is to provide you with one SDK to manage all the platforms.**

+*Note: You do not need to use the Laravel Framework, it's not required, using the **manual-configuration** allows this package to be used in any project*

 ### (1) Installation